NorthropGrumman/jellyfish/jellyfish-cli-analysis-commands/README.md

 You can also use the `inputDirectory` parameter instead of `gav` to scan a project directly.

 # Analysis
 Various types of analysis can be executed.
+Below is a summary of these analysis.

 ## analyze-inputs-outputs
 This analysis checks that models have at least one output.
 See